TKovacs03/INST326-Project/README.md

     get_BMI function:
         1. It takes height and weight as arguments:
             DataFrame rows of height and weight are passed as arguments & returns a BMI series

+        2. The function uses a standard formula to generate body mass index(BMI) of the user and returns it to the caller